porganczkit/air-race-challenge/architecture.md

 1. Request animation frame
 2. Calculate deltaTime since the last frame
 3. Update all game objects based on deltaTime
+   - Process input and update controls
+   - Apply physics and movement
+   - Update visual elements
 4. Update environment elements (cloud animation, etc.)
 5. Render the scene with the aircraft's chase camera
 6. Repeat

 This time-based approach ensures consistent movement speed regardless of the device's frame rate or performance.

+## Control Flow

+The control flow for aircraft movement is:
+1. `InputHandler` captures and tracks keyboard events
+2. `Aircraft.update()` calls `handleControls()` which queries input states
+3. Input values are converted to target pitch, roll, and yaw values
+4. Smoothing is applied to create fluid control response
+5. Physics calculations update the aircraft's position and orientation
+6. The aircraft model and camera are updated to reflect the new state

 ## Planned Architecture Flow

 1. User loads `index.html` which includes `main.js`
 2. `main.js` initializes the `GameEngine` from `core/engine.js`
 3. Engine creates scene, camera, renderer, and environment
-4. Aircraft entity is created and added to the engine
+4. Aircraft entity is created and linked to input handler
-5. Game loop runs, updating the aircraft and rendering each frame with the chase camera
+5. Game loop runs, updating the aircraft based on player input
-6. In future steps, keyboard controls will be added to control the aircraft
+6. In future steps, gates and collision detection will be added
 7. UI elements will display over the 3D scene
 8. Services will communicate with external APIs as needed